rya-sge/access-denied/_posts/2026-09-23-aztec-e2e-test-failure-three-layers.md

 const LONG_TEST_TIMEOUT = DELAY_MS + 600_000;
 ```

-## Layer three: why the failure was loud
+## Layer three: the issuer address was still zero

 Here the three changes meet.
 The deployment test was killed at 900 seconds, in the middle of a sleep that existed precisely so that the scheduled issuer address would become current.
 It never did.
 Every subsequent mint read `issuer_address` and got the type's default: the zero address.